samchrisinger/mandala-bii/README.md

 -   `pip install -r requirements.txt`

 ## Running
-Run `python convert.py` for a full list of supported arguments.
+Run `python convert.py -h` for a full list of supported arguments.
 In general the process is as follows:
 - Make sure the set of image files to be imported is readable on your system.
 Box.com folders can be mounted on most OSes with relative ease.
 - Run:
 ```